alexryanterry/dataclub/_posts/2022-01-05-course-overview-shell.md

 In this lecture, we will focus on the Bourne Again SHell, or "bash" for short.
 This is one of the most widely used shells, and its syntax is similar to what you will see in many other shells.
 To open a shell _prompt_ (where you can type commands), you first need a _terminal_.
 Your device probably shipped with one installed, or you can install one fairly easily.

+## Why is the shell important?

+If you're writing code, the shell is used for EVERYTHINGGGGG!!!
+This includes testing your code, deploying your code, engaging with servers, debugging logs, etc. etc. etc.

 ## Using the shell

 When you launch your terminal, you will see a _prompt_ that often looks a little like this: